Trail running

 Public transport

 Take the train to Martigny station, then to Le Châble.
-Take the gondola lift between Le Châble and Verbier, followed by a second one from Verbier to Les Ruinettes.
+Access to the start of the trail is provided by a first cable car between Le Châble and Verbier and a second one that runs from Verbier to Les Ruinettes.

-After completing the ninth leg of the Via Valais, there are frequent trains from Zermatt to everywhere in Switzerland.
+After completing the ninth stage of the Via Valais, regular trains run from Zermatt to all over Switzerland.

 Approach